djkormo/k8s-cs-controller/samples/mssql-db/README.md

           required: ["dbname","configmap", "credentials"]
 ```

-This CRD has three properties, `dbname`, `configmap`, and `credentials`.
+This `CRD` has three properties, `dbname`, `configmap`, and `credentials`.
 All three of them are strings, but they all have different semantics.

 - `dbname` holds the name of the Database that will be added/delete to the SQL Server instance.
-- `configmap` is the name of a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) with a property called `instance`.
-That's where the name of the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) related to the SQL Server pod is listening.
+- `configmap` is the name of a [`ConfigMap`](https://kubernetes.io/docs/concepts/configuration/configmap/) with a property called `instance`.
+That's where the name of the [`Service`](https://kubernetes.io/docs/concepts/services-networking/service/) related to the SQL Server pod is listening.
-- `credentials` is also an indirection, but in this case to a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) that holds both the user (`userid`) and password (`password`) to the SQL Server instance.
+- `credentials` is also an indirection, but in this case to a [`Secret`](https://kubernetes.io/docs/concepts/configuration/secret/) that holds both the user (`userid`) and password (`password`) to the SQL Server instance.

 As you can see, these are mandatory for the controller to successfully communicate to the SQL Server instance.

-So, a typical yaml for my new Custom Resource will lool like this
+So, a typical yaml for my new resource, called `MSSQLDB`, will lool like this

 ```yaml
 apiVersion: "samples.k8s-cs-controller/v1"